oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     </copy>
     ```

-    The query should return data. *BETTINA - I am getting a SQL FIREWALL VIOLATION*
+    The query should return data.

+    *BETTINA - I am getting a SQL FIREWALL VIOLATION for all of the commands below*

     ![Unique allowed SQL statements](images/sql-firewall-violation-database-actions.png "Unique allowed SQL statements")